 The trochlea has a surface shaped like a pulley and covers the anterior, posterior and inferior surfaces of the medial condyle of the humerus.
 It articulates with the ulna at the trochlear notch.
 When the elbow is in the extended position, the posterior and inferior aspects of the trochlea are in contact with the ulna.
 However, when the elbow is flexed the posterior part is no longer in contact, as the trochlear notch slides towards the anterior aspect of the humerus.

 The capitulum is a convex and rounded projection that covers the anterior and inferior surfaces of the lateral condyle of the humerus.
 Unlike the trochlea, it doesn’t cover the posterior surface.
 It articulates with the head of the radius.
-In extension, the inferior surface is in contact with the ulna but in the flexed position the radial head slides towards the anterior aspect of the humerus.
+In extension, the inferior surface is in contact with the radius but in the flexed position the radial head slides towards the anterior aspect of the humerus.

 The medial epicondyle is a blunt projection superomedial to the medial condyle, which forms at the end of the medial border of the humerus.
 The ulnar nerve crosses its smooth posterior surface and is palpable in this location.
 The superficial muscles of the anterior compartment of the forearm originate from the anterior surface of the medial epicondyle.
 These muscles are the: